 18-wheeler truck accidents are different from car accidents and should be treated as such.
 Due to the great disparity in the size and weight of semi-trucks, the injuries sustained by the occupants of a passenger vehicle struck by an 18-wheeler will be much more severe and life-threatening.
 Even seemingly minor impacts from an 18-wheeler can lead to life-changing injuries and or in the worst case, fatalities.

 Our Pasadena truck accident lawyers at Haines Law, P.C. have represented numerous clients who have been victimized by these situations and know how to pursue the financial restitution our clients are entitled to.
 We are well-versed in the laws surrounding truck accidents and can utilize our extensive background to advocate on your behalf.
-Our injury attorneys get to work right away developing a compelling claim on your behalf.
+Our Pasadena Truck Accident Lawyer gets to work right away developing a compelling claim on your behalf.

 Truck Accident Causes